jcoolbeing/auction-algorithm-simulations/README.md

 Name: Jonathan Board

 My 4th year project is a research based project rather than a traditional one.
 I chose to dive deep into the world of auctions and the algorithms that lay underneath them.
 The body of my research is in my dissertation which is located in pdf format in this repo.
-Going along with my dissertation I have a auction simulator created using Python, Jinja2, and Bootstrap.
+Going along with my dissertation I have a auction simulator for educational purpose created using Python, Jinja2, and Bootstrap.
+Like I just mentioned this software is intended to be used as a educational tool to help visualise and accompany research in the field of auction algorithms and auction theory.

   How to run:
   1. clone into repository via console